|Research Scholars||Alien Physician Trainees|

 A Research Scholar is in the U.S. to conduct research, observe, or provide consultative services for a research project.
 The maximum time allowed in a program is five years.
-UT Southwestern Medical Center typically only sponsors J-1 visas for people who hold either a Ph.D. or M.D. degree coming to UT Southwestern as research trainees.
+UT Southwestern Medical Center sponsors J-1 visas for individuals holding a Ph.D. or M.D. degree coming to UT Southwestern as research trainees.

 A Short-term Scholar is in the U.S. to lecture, observe, consult, train, or demonstrate special skills.
 The maximum time allowed in this program is six months.
-UT Southwestern Medical Center typically only sponsors J-1 visas for people who hold either a Ph.D. or M.D. degree coming to UT Southwestern as research trainees.
+UT Southwestern sponsors J-1 visas for individuals holding a Ph.D. or M.D. degree coming to UT Southwestern as research trainees.

-Foreign medical graduates must be ECFMG-certified and have a J-1 visa sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG) to receive graduate clinical training at UT Southwestern.
-We will also consider foreign medical graduates who are U.S. citizens, permanent residents, or have other free-standing employment authorization as long as they are ECFMG-certified.
+International medical graduates must be ECFMG-certified and have a J-1 visa sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG) to receive graduate clinical training at UT Southwestern.
+We will also consider foreign medical graduates who are U.S. citizens, permanent residents, or have other unrestricted employment authorization as long as they are ECFMG-certified.
 For those international graduates who need a visa, UT Southwestern supports only the J-1 Alien Physician Trainee visa sponsored by ECFMG.

 UT Southwestern does not generally sponsor students under the J-1 visa category.
-Please see the F-1 Visas section for student information or contact the International Affairs Office if you believe your case merits an exception.
+Please see the F-1 visas section for student information or contact the Office of International Affairs if you believe your case merits an exception.